hedgehogs-mind/spring-couch/docs/usage/get_started.md

 ## Documentation

-Go ahead and read the following documentation pages, to better understand, what Couch2r is capable of:
+Go ahead and read the following documentation pages, to better understand, what CouchRest is capable of:

 - [CRUD operations of Entity](crud_operations.md)